IMRT Quality Assurance

 - Evaluated the plan against the action limit to determine if it is clinically acceptable

 Action limits define the amount of measurement deviation allowed without risking harm to the patient.
-Failure to meet action limits will result in either a new, usually less complex, plan being created, or the acceptance of the plan based on the unique circumstances of the patient.
+Failure to meet action limits will result in either creation of a new treatment plan or the acceptance of the plan based on the unique circumstances of the patient.

 AAPM TG-218 Tolerance and Action Limit Recommendations